Barton Creek Greenbelt

 Greenbelt Sections

-The area is divided into three main sections: the Lower Greenbelt, Upper Greenbelt, and Barton Creek Wilderness Park.
-Each section offers unique experiences for outdoor enthusiasts.
+The greenbelt divides into three main areas: the Lower Greenbelt, Upper Greenbelt, and Barton Creek Wilderness Park, each with its own character and challenges.

 Recreational Activities